jimmc/mimsrv/README.md

     * If you get an error, you may have an old version of `go`
 1. cd into the mimsrv directory for the remaining work: `cd ~/go/src/github.com/jimmc/mimsrv`
 1. Download polymer dependencies: `(cd _ui && bower install)`
+1. If you want to view video files (mp4 and mpeg), install ffmpeg, such as (on Fedora): `sudo dnf install ffmpeg`

 ### Build and test